UPDATE: This Year’s Kleinbaai Bottomfish Interprovincial

-Massive red stumps, romans and silvers, more provincial fishing teams taking part than ever before and all the excitement at this year’s Kleinbaai Bottomfish Interprovincials
+Expect massive red stumps, romans, silvers and more at this year’s Kleinbaai Bottomfish Interprovincials

-Beautiful fishing, monster red fish and a record number of entrants were the highlights of the 7th annual Kleinbaai Bottomfish Interprovincial competition hosted by Overberg Boat Club at Kleinbaai in Gansbaai 8–11 August 2018.
+Beautiful fishing, monster red fish and a record number of entrants.
+This year’s Kleinbaai Bottomfish Interprovincial, hosted by Overberg Boat Club at in Gansbaai, is happening 24–28 September 2019.

 While fish variation was slightly limited – only about 5 or 6 of the earmarked species made an appearance – the bottom fish that were caught were big, very big.